bartificer/programming-by-stealth/docs/pbs129-eslint.md

 }
 ```

-If you compare that to `s2xmas-bart.mjs` you will see more spaces around 'else', no trailing semicolons and 'moment' in the first line is now wrapped in single quotes, rather than double quotes.
+If you compare that to `s2xmas-bart.mjs` you will see this linted version has more spaces around 'else', no trailing semicolons, and 'moment' in the first line is now wrapped in single quotes, rather than double quotes.

 ## Customising
 This looks much more consistent, but I personally prefer the semicolons at the end.
-There are 2 ways to do this.
-One is to add a configuration comment to the file.
-This is a command to tell ESLint to behave differently, but wrapped in comments so the JavaScript engine (whether a browser or NodeJS) doesn't get confused.
-The other method is to add a rule to `.eslintrc.js`.
+There are 2 ways to override the rules in your chosen style.
+One is to add a configuration comment directly in the file in question.
+This is a command to tell ESLint to behave differently from the rules in the configuration, but wraps the instruction in comments so the JavaScript engine (whether a browser or NodeJS) doesn't get confused.
+The other method is to add a rule to `.eslintrc.js` which would affect the entire project.

 In this case it doesn't matter whether to use a configuration comment or a rule in the configuration file, but when we have multiple files, the configuration file is the best option.
 So let's do that first.
 In order to find the rule we need, check the [Rules section](https://eslint.org/docs/rules/) of the ESLint User Guide.
-In this case it's the [semi](https://eslint.org/docs/rules/semi).
+We know from the output of running the linter from the command line that we need to look up the [semi rule in the documentation](https://eslint.org/docs/rules/semi).
 Do read the explanation to find out if that is the correct rule and how to set it.
 As we only want to change one rule of the `standard` code style, we use the [`extend` syntax](https://eslint.org/docs/user-guide/configuring/configuration-files#extending-configuration-files) and only add the rules we want to enforce differently to the `rules` section.
 ESLint has already set this up for use, so there is already an `extends` section and an empty `rules` section.
 We want the semicolons to be added and give an error when they are not there.
 So the correct configuration we want is:

 ```